Die Schnellboot-Seite

 KM 20 KS 20 22.
 SFltl, Kroatik Navy + 1944, fire

 The "KS"-Boats of the 22.
-Schnellbootflottille, which were stationed in the Adria, were handed over to the Kroatik Navy in fall 1944 were taken back by the Kriegsmarine upon the trial to desert to the partisans.
-They finally became war-loot of the UdSSR.
-Their whereabouts is unknown.
+Schnellbootflottille, which were stationed in the Adria, were handed over to the Croatik Navy in fall 1944 were taken back by the Kriegsmarine upon the trial to desert to the partisans.
+They finally became war-loot of the Soviet Union (USSR).
+Their whereabouts are unknown.

-The other KS-boats were transported to the Peipssea Estland, where most of them became war-loot of the UdSSR in 1945.
+The other KS-boats were transported to the Peipussea/Estonia, where most of them became war-loot of the USSR in 1945.

 KS-Boat – Outline by Gröner